-While not quite a mile high, Ireland’s 700 foot Cliffs of Moher are certainly imposing enough to feature them in the movie.
+While not quite a mile high, Ireland’s 700 foot tall Cliffs of Moher are certainly imposing enough to feature them in the movie.

-Cliffs Of Moher
+The Cliffs Of Moher

-A visitor’s center was built into the hillside so people can experience the site without intrusive buildings wrecking the view, and a scenic walking path branches out in two directions across the top.
+The Cliffs of Moher visitor’s center was built into the hillside so people can experience the site without intrusive buildings wrecking the view, and a scenic walking path branches out in two directions across the top.